Small intestinal bacterial overgrowth: Related conditions

 In recent years, several proposed links between SIBO and other disorders have been made.
-However, the usual methodology of these studies involves the use of breath testing as an indirect investigation for SIBO.
-Breath testing has been criticized by some authors for being an imperfect test for SIBO, with multiple known false positives.
+Usually, such research uses breath testing as an indirect investigation for SIBO.

 Irritable bowel syndrome

-Some studies reported up to 80% of patients with irritable bowel syndrome (IBS) have SIBO (using the hydrogen breath test).
-IBS-D is associated with elevated hydrogen numbers on breath tests while IBS-C is associated with elevated methane numbers on breath tests.
+Some studies reported that up to 80% of patients with irritable bowel syndrome (IBS) have SIBO (using the hydrogen breath test).
+IBS-D is associated with elevated hydrogen numbers on breath tests, while IBS-C is associated with elevated methane numbers on breath tests.
 Subsequent studies demonstrated statistically significant reduction in IBS symptoms following therapy for SIBO.

-Various mechanisms are involved in the development of diarrhea and IBS-D in bacterial overgrowth.
+Various mechanisms are involved in the development of diarrhea and IBS-D in SIBO.
 First, the excessive bacterial concentrations can cause direct inflammation of the small bowel cells, leading to an inflammatory diarrhea.
-The malabsorption of lipids, proteins and carbohydrates may cause poorly digestible products to enter into the colon.
-This can cause diarrhea by the osmotic drive of these molecules, but can also stimulate the secretory mechanisms of colonic cells, leading to a secretory diarrhea.
+The malabsorption of lipids, proteins, and carbohydrates may cause poorly digestible products to enter the large bowel.
+This can cause an osmotic diarrhea or stimulate the colonic cells to cause a secretory diarrhea.

-There is a lack of consensus however, regarding the suggested link between IBS and SIBO.
+There is a lack of consensus regarding the suggested link between IBS and SIBO.
 Other authors concluded that the abnormal breath results so common in IBS patients do not suggest SIBO, and state that "abnormal fermentation timing and dynamics of the breath test findings support a role for abnormal intestinal bacterial distribution in IBS."
-There is general consensus that breath tests are abnormal in IBS; however, the disagreement lies in whether this is representative of SIBO.
+There is consensus that breath tests are abnormal in IBS; however, the disagreement lies in whether this is representative of SIBO.

-Cause

-Certain people are more predisposed to the development of bacterial overgrowth because of certain risk factors.
-These factors can be grouped into four categories: (1) disordered motility or movement of the small bowel or anatomical changes that lead to stasis, (2) disorders in the immune system, (3) interference with the production of proteolytic enzymes, gastric acid, or bile, and (4) conditions that cause more bacteria from the colon to enter the small bowel.

-In some people, methanogens may reside in the oral cavity, as evidenced by reductions in breath methane levels following mouthwash with chlorhexidine.
-This may affect results from hydrogen-methane breath testing.